Creating A Keyword List That Returns Your Best RFP Matches

 In an ideal world, every government procurement office would utilize a standardized list of keyword descriptors for purchasing everything they need.
 If that were the case, your business could simply query its category in Google to easily see all the open RFPs that match your strategy.
 Unfortunately, this isn’t the case.
 There are hundreds of databases, portals and search functions that make finding and returning RFPs no easy task.
 If it was, more businesses would be competing for public bidding opportunities.

-Because of this, it’s important to carefully consider which keywords you use to find RFPs.
+While it can be beneficial to cast a wide net, creating a targeted keyword list can help you find the RFP that best suits your needs.
 In this article, we share tips to help you think like a buyer.
 This will help you create and define a targeted RFP keyword list and grow your business in the public sector.

 Like finding a needle in a haystack, the broader your keyword search, the harder it will be to find RFPs that align with your strategy.
 Many times, if you were to describe your company, the first descriptors that come to mind are typically umbrella terms that don’t speak to specific capabilities.
 In the same way, avoid using keywords that are too general.
 That’s because they tend to return a large number of irrelevant results.